 You name it, and chances are we’ve got a festival for it!
-Large music festivals including the New Orleans Jazz & Heritage Festival (held in April/May), Essence Music Festival (held in July), and Gretna Heritage Festival (held in October) attract music lovers from around the globe.
+Large music festivals including French Quarter Festival (April), the New Orleans Jazz & Heritage Festival (April/May), Essence Music Festival (July), Voodoo Fest (October), and Gretna Heritage Festival (October) attract music lovers from around the globe.

 Of course, the biggest event of them all is Mardi Gras, also known as Carnival Season, which begins each year during Twelfth Night (January 6th) and ends at midnight on Mardi Gras Day (the day before Ash Wednesday).
 The season includes dozens of parades that roll for weeks, features traditional foods (king cake), colors (purple, green, and gold), and is truly a family-friendly affair.

 You’ll find opportunities for food, live entertainment, and socializing year-round.
 More than a hundred regional festivals will give you a fun glimpse into the soul and culture of Southeast Louisiana.
 And, we saved the best part for last — many are free!

 With its roots in Catholic culture, “Mardi Gras” is French for Fat Tuesday and serves as a celebration before Ash Wednesday when Lent begins.
 Today, Mardi Gras season spans roughly two weeks and is one of the most celebrated traditions in Greater New Orleans.
 Music-filled parades roll through the streets tossing beads, toys, and colorful novelties to joyous crowds.
 The riders, known as krewes, often spend months planning and preparing their floats and costumes.